perssongroup/handbook/content/computing.md

 Below are some useful commands to control and monitor your jobs:
 ```
 sqs -u username (Lists jobs for your account)
-scancel jobid 	(Cancels a job from the queue)
+scancel job_id 	(Cancels a job from the queue)
 ```

 ##### Choosing a QOS (quality of service):